wzaldivar/berimbau-vcl/README.txt

 compatible with other versions, help to add support for other Delphi versions (or C++ Builder) are welcome.

-2. Watht's the meaning of Berimbau?
+2. Waht's the meaning of Berimbau?

 The berimbau is a single-string percussion instrument, a musical bow, from Brazil.
 The berimbau's origins are not entirely clear, but there is